-Applications are accepted on a rolling basis.
-Please apply approximately six months before a funding decision is required.
+Applications will be accepted on a rolling basis until November 1, 2015.
+The SPF will then have three deadlines per year (January, June and September).
+Please plan in advance and apply approximately six months before a funding decision is desired.

 In the fall of 2009 McGill's three student societies—SSMU, MCSS, and PGSS—came together with the McGill administration in a partnership to create this Sustainability Projects Fund.
 The proposal was passed by student referendum in November 2009, with 79 per cent of voters on the downtown campus voting to adopt the fund.
 Some 5,300 students voted, the second-highest total in SSMU history.

 Students voted in record numbers to approved a $0.50/credit fee of up to a maximum of $15/year/student.
 The Administration committed to matching it dollar-for-dollar.
 The Sustainability Projects Fund was created to kickstart a culture of sustainability on McGill campuses.
 After an exceptionally successful three-year pilot period (2010-2013) that saw the funding of 92 projects worth $2.9 million, students voted again in a resounding commitment to renew their fee until Winter 2018.

 The administration extended their commitment as well, for a further five years.
 The collaboration between students and the administration is also expressed in the parity (four students and four staff) Working Group who allocate SPF funds through consensus.
 About half of the projects are led by students, and half by staff (which includes faculty), though more than 80% are collaborative.